Ari-S-123/pdp-hw3/README.md

 1. **Filter listings**: Apply various filter criteria to narrow down listings
 2. **Compute statistics**: Calculate statistics on the currently filtered listings
 3. **Rank hosts**: Generate a ranking of hosts by number of listings
-4. **Export results**: Export the current results to a JSON file
+4. **Export results**: Export the current results to a JSON or CSV file
-5. **Display results**: Show a sample of the current filtered listings
+5. **Display results**: Show paginated view of filtered listings with navigation controls:
+   - Browse through listings with next/previous page options
+   - Jump to a specific page
+   - View complete listing details
 6. **Exit**: Exit the application

 ## Project Structure